aaronbloomfield/ccc/hws/daoweb3/index.md

 To determine your URL:

-- Get the checksummed version of your eth.coinbase that you are submitting along with this assignment.
+- Get the checksummed version (use [https://ethsum.netlify.app/](https://ethsum.netlify.app/) if needed) of your eth.coinbase that you are submitting along with this assignment.
 If you don't know the checksummed version, look at the account page in the explorer, as that displays the checksummed version.
 - Enter that address (with the leading '0x' but without a trailing newline) into [this online Keccak generator](https://emn178.github.io/online-tools/keccak_256.html)
 - Take the first 8 hex digits of that value.
 - The file name will be `dao_XXXXXXXX.html`, where the X's are the 8 hex digits